Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is developing a serverless ecommerce web application.
 The application needs to make coordinated, all-or-nothing changes to multiple items in the company's inventory table in Amazon DynamoDB.
 Which solution will meet these requirements?

-- [ ] Enable transactions for the DynamoDB table Use the Batch Writeltem operation to update the items.
+- [ ] Enable transactions for the DynamoDB table.
+Use the BatchWriteltem operation to update the items.
-- [x] Use the Transact Writeitem operation to group the changes Update the items in the table.
+- [x] Use the TransactWriteitems operation to group the changes.
+Update the items in the table.
-- [ ] Set up a FIFO queue using Amazon SQ.
-- [ ] Group the changes in the queue.
-Update the table based on the grouped changesCreate a transaction table in an Amazon Aurora DB cluster to manage the transactions Write a backend process to sync the Aurora DB table and the DynamoDB table.
+- [ ] Set up a FIFO queue using Amazon SQS.
+Group the changes in the queue.
+Update the table based on the grouped changes.
-- [ ] Create a transaction table in an Amazon Aurora DB cluster to manage the transactions Write a backend process to sync the Aurora DB table and the DynamoDB table.
+- [ ] Create a transaction table in an Amazon Aurora DB cluster to manage the transactions.
+Write a backend process to sync the Aurora DB table and the DynamoDB table.

 **[⬆ Back to Top](#table-of-contents)**